 Turn the Page has long wanted to provided the same kind of help to Kansas City families.

 At Turn the Page’s urging, InPlay developed the new Kansas City website.
-And the Kauffman Foundation is finalizing plans to provide seed funding for two years.
+And the Kauffman Foundation is providing two years of funding to help it grow.

 It is quite a scramble to get the site ready, but the need is urgent, English said.

 Children in lower income families often do not get the same summer learning experiences as their more economically advantaged peers.
 The result is a steeper “summer slide” in learning that widens the gap in grade-level reading achievement.

 The Annie E. Casey Foundation’s groundbreaking study in 2010 — Early Warning — sounded the alarm on the lasting impact on children’s lives when they aren’t reading proficiently by the end of the Third Grade.

 Cities nationwide, including Kansas City, redoubled their efforts to help families get their children ready for kindergarten, strengthen school attendance and keep children learning through summer.